nigmastar/rApacheLogin/README.md

 con <- socketConnection(host = "localhost", port = 8888, blocking = FALSE)
 ```

 on top of the scripts.
-If your apache web server and the r socket server are in different
+If your apache web server and the r socket server are 'physically'
-server just specify the ip via the host parameter.
+in different servers just specify the ip of your r socket server via the host parameter.